handsontable/handsontable/docs/next/guides/cell-types/date-cell-type.md

 By default, when the user enters a date in a format that doesn't match the [`dateFormat`](@/api/options.md#dateformat) setting, the date is treated as invalid.

-You can set Handsontable to format such dates automatically, so they match the required format.
+You can let Handsontable correct such dates automatically, so they match the required format.
 To do this, set the [`correctFormat`](@/api/options.md#correctformat) option to `true`.
 For example:

 ```js
 dateFormat: 'YYYY-MM-DD',